Barney Ward: Horse Killings

 Ward was involved in killing horses for insurance money, a scandal called "one of the biggest, most gruesome stories in sports."
 He acted as a middleman for horse hitman Tommy Burns.
 Paul Valliere, a fellow trainer and close friend of Ward's, was also involved in the scandal.
 In 1994, Ward was charged with arranging the killings of four horses.
 He claimed he was innocent of the charges, but eventually pleaded guilty to conspiracy.
-He was sentenced in 1996 and served three years in federal prison, followed by three years of probation.
-He was ordered to make restitution of $200,000 to one of the defrauded insurance companies.
+He was sentenced on June 14, 1996 and served three years in federal prison, followed by three years of probation.
+He was ordered by U.S. District Judge George M. Marovich to make a restitution of $200,000 to one of the defrauded insurance companies.
 The American Horse Show Association - the forerunner of the United States Equestrian Federation - barred him for life.
 As a result, he was unable to watch his son McLain Ward compete.
 In a 1999 interview, Ward said, "I made a mistake not coming forward" about the insurance scheme.